- Home

 PET-CT scan

-A PET (positron emission tomography) scan combined with a CT scan is a specialised imaging test.
-It can sometimes be used to find bladder cancer that has spread to lymph nodes or other areas of the body that may not be picked up on a CT scan.
-Ask what the scan will cost, as Medicare does not currently cover the cost of a PET–CT scan for bladder cancer.
+What is it? | A PET (positron emission tomography) scan combined with a CT scan is a specialised imaging test.
+It can sometimes be used to find bladder cancer that has spread to lymph nodes or other areas of the body that may not be picked up on a CT scan. |

-Clinic staff will tell you how to prepare for a PET–CT scan, particularly if you have diabetes.
+What happens before the scan? | Clinic staff will tell you how to prepare for a PET–CT scan, particularly if you have diabetes.
 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
-Cancer cells show up brighter on the scan because they take up more glucose solution than normal cells do.
-You will be asked to sit quietly for 30–90 minutes as the glucose moves through your body, then you will be scanned.
-It will take several hours to prepare for and have the PET–CT scan.
+Cancer cells show up brighter on the scan because they take up more glucose solution than normal cells do. |

 Podcast: Tests and Cancer